johnnymast/redbox-cli/docs/colors/colors.md

 ## Foreground colors

-The colors above are functions on your Cli instance.
+The colors above are functions on your CLI instance.
 You can pass a text with the function but this is not required.
-Let's have a look on how to write a red text to your command line.
+Let's have a look at how to write a red text to your command line.

 ```php
 <?php